j-fu/coronaplot/docs/index.en.md

   Data  for the  US are  based on  the state  data, county  data are ignored.
 Data  for  Europe  currently  include   the  EU, Switzerland, Norway, UK and Serbia only.
-All other European countries have (as of March 26) less than 200 infections each.
+All other European countries have (as of March 27) less than 300 infections each.
 - These data depend on many factors, among these are:
    - the real number of infections
    - the availability of tests.
-   The later  strongly varies between countries. <del> and it can plausibly be assumed that it is increasing due to increasing government efforts </del>.
+   The later  strongly varies between countries.